What Is the Best Roomba To Buy In 2019: Model Comparison Chart

 What makes us love the Roomba 860 more than anything else?
 Its rubber rollers!
 The rollers vibrate on the floor shaking dirt and debris into the dustbin.
 The brushes are perfect for pet owners.
 They clean pet hair with ease, and the best thing is that the hair won't get tangled, so you don't need to unwrap it that often.

-With the AeroForce Cleaning System, the Roomba 860 delivers up to 5x the air power which means the 860 is better for carpeted surfaces than old models.
+With the AeroForce Cleaning System, the Roomba 860 delivers up to 5x the air power.

 What makes the Roomba 860 better than previous models